UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 <br>

-Select the "Blank issue" option and then complete the issue form using the following markdown template for your issue description, just copy and paste into your issue description.
+Select the "Blank issue" option and then complete the issue using the following markdown template for your issue description, just copy and paste into your issue description (make sure to make minor adjustments to the template to fit your specific task).

 ```
 ## Description